-The mission of the Center for Population Health Informatics is to promote and support innovative research and initiatives in population health informatics and to support the larger population health service mission of the institution.
+The mission of the Center for Improving the Public's Health through Informatics (formerly known as the Center for Population Health Informatics) is to promote and support innovative research and initiatives in population health informatics and to support the larger population health service mission of the institution.

 To hire, mentor, and retain research investigators in the clinical informatics space that combine a good foundation in informatics with strong quantitative skills and an understanding of the clinical enterprise.
 Examples of strengths being in “big data analytics,” biostatistics, large database and data structure knowledge, controlled terminologies and common data models, distributed/grid computing, and missing data management.
 This includes competing for grants, publishing, and serving as domain experts in advisory, study section, and other venues that support Center and institutional prominence in this domain.